 - easier to gauge primocane numbers during summer sucker control.

 - lower cane numbers in early years;

 - suckers emerging between stools cannot be managed by using any tractordrawn machinery, and this necessitates the use of a handhoe or brushcutter.

 Training refers to those practices used to arrange and contain raspberry canes to facilitate picking and prevent damage to canes and fruit.
-Trellis construction is discussed in the Agriculture Note Raspberries and cultivated Blackberries: trellis construction.
+Trellis construction is discussed in the Agriculture Note Raspberries and blackberries: Establishment and management.
 In the following descriptions, only those trellis details specific to training method are discussed.

 The traditional stool system